juancarloszegarraayllon/TriviaGame/README.md

  Worked on capturing the data to validate the correct answer.

 #Technical approach
-Layout with: HTM and CSS and Bootstrap.
+Layout with: HTML and CSS and Bootstrap.
 Capured the data using JQuery.
 Validated the correct answers using JavaScript.
 Timer using JavaScript.